 VITA—File Income Taxes Free

-Catholic Charities is offering a FREE tax preparation service to anyone with household income of $55,000 or less.
+Catholic Charities is offering a FREE tax preparation service to anyone with household income of $56,000 or less.
 IRS-certified volunteers will prepare your tax return at our offices.
 Appointments ONLY.
-2020 appointment locations and times will be announced soon.

 What to bring: